 Shop around for big savings when you need to send an international money transfer to Nicaragua.

-With the Pacific Ocean on one side and the Caribbean Sea on the other, Nicaragua is famous for its spectacular scenery.
-From its beautiful coastline to its breathtaking volcanoes and lakes, this Central American nation has plenty to interest travellers.
-Nicaragua has a population of just over six million people.
+With the Pacific Ocean on one side and the Caribbean Sea on the other, Nicaragua has a population of just over six million people.

 When you need to send money to a friend or family member in Nicaragua, there are multiple transfer options at your disposal.
-If you compare the fees, exchange rates and other options available from a range of different transfer providers, you’ll be able to find a better transfer deal.
+If you compare the fees, exchange rates and other options available from a range of different transfer providers, you’ll be able to find the best transfer deal.

 Banks versus money transfer companies

 It always makes sense to compare your options when choosing a money transfer provider, because transaction costs differ substantially from one provider to the next.
 While banks offer convenient and reliable transfer options, they’re also one of the most expensive choices.
 With low exchange rates and high fees, bank transfers are expensive.

 That’s why you can save a lot of money if you shop around for a specialist transfer company.
 These companies, such as WorldRemit, are experts when it comes to moving money overseas, and they can offer better exchange rates and minimal transfer fees.
 If you’re willing to take a few minutes to see if there’s a cheaper option available, your bank balance could benefit.

-Joe wants to send $1,000 Canadian dollars to his aunt and uncle who have retired in Nicaragua.
+Joe wants to send $1,000 to his aunt and uncle who have retired in Nicaragua.
 Although Joe lives and works in Canada, he spent a year living with his aunt and uncle when he was a student and he wants to repay them for their hospitality.
 But when he sees just how much lower his bank’s exchange rate is compared to the mid-market rate, he decides to compare two transfer companies to see if there’s a cheaper solution available.

 |Money transfer company 1||Money transfer company 2|